GerhardVisser/SirenSeq.jl/README.md

 # SirenSeq

 A tool for composing and sequencing music using [Julia](http://julialang.org/).
 The goal is to remove the need for GUI tools when composing, recording and sequencing music by doing it all using Julia scripts and the SirenSeq module.
 At this time only MIDI file composition is implemented.
 Later versions will work by using [csound](http://www.csounds.com/) for audio recording, playing and manipulation.
+Note, if you want to program MIDI more directly using julia, use the [MIDI.jl](https://github.com/JoelHobson/MIDI.jl) package, SirenSeq allows MIDI scripting at a higher level.

- - compatible only with Linux
+ - playback and rendering features are currently compatible only with Linux
  - the submodule *SirenSeq.Render* requires that [musescore](https://musescore.org/) is installed
  - the submodule *SirenSeq.Play* requires that [pmidi](http://alsa.opensrc.org/Pmidi) is installed

-Use these linkds to get started,
+Use these links to get started,

  - [Tutorial1](https://github.com/GerhardVisser/SirenSeq.jl/blob/master/tutorials/Tutorial1.md)
  - [Tutorial2](https://github.com/GerhardVisser/SirenSeq.jl/blob/master/tutorials/Tutorial2.md)